janschill/solid-autocomplete/README.md

 # solid-form-fill

-Fill out forms using data from your pod.
+This module allows an HTML form to be populated with data from your Solid pod.